 Taking a closer look

-This species’ “flowers” stretch the definition of the term.
-They consist of small nubs with the reproductive organs on top, and are incredibly difficult to tell apart without practice.
-The are light green, and have five almost unnoticeable flower petals.
-This Euphorbia produces flowers in late summer.
+This species’ ‘flowers’ stretch the definition of the term.
+It consists of a small cup-like nub called a cyathium (plural, cyathia) with the reproductive organs on top, and are incredibly difficult to tell apart without practice.
+The are light green, and have five almost unnoticeable, gland-like ‘petals’.
+Euphorbia obesa produces flowers throughout spring and summer.

 Male Euphorbia obesa flowers

-The stamens of male Euphorbia obesa have a flat-topped cone with tiny anthers on top of it.
-This is where pollen is produced, and is the easiest way to tell if the plant is male.
+The cyathia of male Euphorbia obesa are a flat-topped cone, with several extremely small flowers on top of it.
+These flowers are so reduced that they are essentially just a bunch of mini-anthers.
+They produce pollen, making it the easiest way to identify a male plant.
 Some pollen may fall of the anthers, so if there is a yellow powdery substance lying on the plant just below the flower, it might be a sign that it is a male.

-On female Euphorbia obesa, the pistils are a little more obvious, with three stigma extending out of the cone to catch pollen.
+In contrast, on female Euphorbia obesa, the cyathia are somewhat easier to distinguish.
+There is only one flower (and thus one pistil and ovary) per cyathium, with a three-branched stigma extending out of the cone to catch pollen.
 The individual stigma on females are larger than the anthers on males, and may look somewhat swollen in comparison.
 They are sticky in appearance, in contrast to the powdery look of the males.
+This stickiness helps pollen from the male plants attach to the stigma and produce viable seed.

-Once a male Euphorbia obesa successfully pollinates a female plant, the female will produce three-sided “fruit”.
-Rarely, it may produce a four sided fruit containing an extra seed.
-This fruit contains seeds, which can take up to 6 weeks to be ready for harvesting.
-Remember to cover the top of the plant with something to capture the seeds, as the fruit will burst open once they dry, sending seeds in every possible direction.
-It is not uncommon to find stray Euphorbia seedlings popping up in neighbouring plant pots in the Living Desert Plants collection!
+Once you successfully pollinate a female Euphorbia obesa, it produces three-sided fruit.
+Rarely, it may produce a four sided fruit.
+This fruit contains seeds, which can take up to 3-6 weeks to be ready for harvesting, depending on the weather.
+Remember to cover the top of the plant with something to capture the seeds, as the fruit will burst open once it dries, sending seeds in every possible direction.
+We use organza bags to cover the seed pods, but it is still not uncommon to find volunteer Euphorbia seedlings popping up in neighbouring plant pots in the Living Desert Plants collection!

 Want to grow your own Euphorbia obesa succulent?